kokkonisd/cs-artifact-template/doc/src/template/building/stacking-docker-images.md

 as the last `FROM` command will essentially overwrite the installation with its own installation of system packages.

-One way to get around that, is to copy _everything_ from the previous image(s) like so:
+One way to get around that is to copy _everything_ from the previous image(s) like so:
 ```dockerfile
 FROM external-dependency/tool:0.1.0 AS dependency
 FROM my-tool:0.1.0